 The Innocence Commission reviews cases where an incarcerated person asserts that they were wrongfully convicted.
 If the Commission, after evaluating all of the available evidence and conducting any necessary re-investigation, votes by a majority to vacate the conviction, the Commission will prepare a findings of fact and conclusions of law memorandum that will serve as the basis to seek to vacate the conviction.
 Although the District Attorney retains the final decision-making power on each case, the District Attorney will afford great weight to the determination of the Commission.

-The Innocence Commission consists of a six-member volunteer team of experts:
+The Innocence Commission consists of a five-member volunteer team of experts:

 The Innocence Commission is assisted by a full-time, grant-funded staff attorney who works under the supervision of the University of San Francisco Law School’s Racial Justice Clinic.

-* Dr. George Wood is currently on leave and Dr. Michael Meade is serving as interim commissioner.
+* Dr. George Woods is currently on leave and Dr. Michael Meade is serving as interim commissioner.